Deal not sealed, Romney hits Santorum with big ad buys

 Santorum spent Thursday campaigning in Alabama, where he called for a strong defense at a state-owned space museum.

+Romney campaigned in Mississippi, where during a stop in Pascagoula, he said longtime aide Garrett Jackson, a graduate of the University of Mississippi, had been instructing him on the ways of the South.
+“I‘m learning to say ya‘ll, I like grits,” Romney said.

-Romney campaigned in Mississippi, as did Newt Gingrich, a former speaker of the U.S. House of Representatives from Georgia.
+Also campaigning in Mississippi was Newt Gingrich, a former speaker of the House of Representatives from Georgia.

 Now running third in national polls, Gingrich canceled campaign stops in Kansas to stake his campaign on strong performances in Southern contests near his home state.
 He has refused to heed calls to leave the nomination race.